-- Arconic's CEO has signed the CEO Action for Diversity & InclusionTM pledge, the largest CEO-driven business commitment to advance diversity and inclusion in the workplace.
-Nearly 2,000 CEOs across 85 industries are part of this initiative, which centers around four main pledge commitments including: - cultivating trusting workplaces that can have complex, and sometimes difficult conversations; - implementing or expanding unconscious bias education; - best and unsuccessful practice sharing and; - creating and sharing strategic inclusion and diversity plans with the board of directors. - We aim to grow our talent pipeline through female apprentices and graduates, focusing our employer branding to appeal to all. - We aim for 50:50 shortlists for all our professional level roles. - We ensure we encourage career progression for all, encouraging women into leadership roles. - We reward our people based on both their performance and individual contribution. - We continue to build a workplace which is fair and equitable. - We promote Employee Resource Groups (ERGs) within our organization to ensure everyone has a voice.
+- At Arconic, we value gender diversity, and we're working to make sure that women are empowered and able to thrive in our workplace and in our extended supply chains.
+UN Women and the UN Global Compact encourage business leaders to use seven principles as a guide for actions that advance and empower women in the workplace, marketplace and community.
+This partnership and the WEP assessment tool gave us valuable insights into our equality performance that translated into meaningful steps in our DEI roadmap and targets. - Arconic's CEO has signed the CEO Action for Diversity & Inclusion[TM] pledge, the largest CEO-driven business commitment to advance diversity and inclusion in the workplace.
+Nearly 2,000 CEOs across 85 industries are part of this initiative, which centers around four main pledge commitments including: - cultivating trusting workplaces that can have complex, and sometimes difficult conversations; - implementing or expanding unconscious bias education; - best and unsuccessful practice sharing and; - creating and sharing strategic inclusion and diversity plans with the board of directors. - We aim to grow our talent pipeline through female apprentices and graduates, focusing our employer branding to appeal to all. - We aim for 50:50 shortlists for all our professional level roles. - We ensure we encourage career progression for all, encouraging women into leadership roles. - We reward our people based on both their performance and individual contribution. - We continue to build a workplace which is fair and equitable.

+- We promote Employee Resource Groups (ERGs) within our organization to ensure everyone has a voice.
 Our 'Thrive' network in particular is focusing on shaping the future for women in Arconic, strengthening global networks and promoting inclusion and gender equity both through female as well as male members. - We encourage more young females to embrace careers in science, technology, engineering and mathematics (STEM), continuing closely working with schools, universities and youth organisations through our Arconic Foundation and community activities. - We train our leaders in the importance of inclusion and in particular their roles as Allies in supporting women in the workplace.